Skip to Main Content

 About K.A.
 Hogan and Lindsey Schell

-The undergraduate prize is named for K.A.
-Hogan and Lindsey Schell, who founded the UT Libraries’ groundbreaking Black Queer Studies Collection in 2009-2010.
+The undergraduate prize is named for former UT librarians K.A.
+Hogan and Lindsey Schell, who – alongside former UT professor Dr. Matt Richardson – founded the UT Libraries’ groundbreaking Black Queer Studies Collection in 2009.
 At the time, K.A. was a graduate student at UT's School of Information, and they observed issues in library cataloging practice when describing race, sexuality, and gender.
-They approached Lindsey Schell, who at the time was the librarian for Women's & Gender Studies.
-K.A. and Lindsey worked with UT faculty and other library staff to create a new description practice that made books by Black Queer and Trans authors more visible and discoverable in the library catalog.
+They approached Dr. Matt Richardson, then a faculty member with English and African and African Diaspora Studies, and Lindsey Schell, who at the time was the librarian for Women's & Gender Studies.
+Together, they advocated for a new description practice that made books by Black Queer and Trans authors more visible and discoverable in UT's library catalog.
 To learn more about the collection’s founding, please see this article by K.A.
 Hogan in the journal Progressive Librarian

 Creative Commons License